World Weather Network

 Art Jameel’s weather station, located in the desert gardens, library and public spaces of the Jameel Arts Centre, explores atmospheric humidity, a central climatic marker of the Arabian Gulf, accompanied by on-site air-to-water generators, providing visitors with fresh drinking water and insights into daily humidity and weather conditions.

-The Art Jameel station’s weather reports primarily take the form of narrative podcast episodes by artists and writers, released throughout the year, that explore themes including The Threshold, Sweat and Labour and Techno futures.
-Contributors to the podcast series include: Noush Anand, Saira Ansari, Nadim Choufi, Nadine Khalil, Nidhi Mahajan and Deepak Unnikrishnan among others.
+The Art Jameel station’s weather reports primarily take the form of a narrative podcast titled Relative Humidity, featuring artists and writers exploring The Threshold, Sweat and Labour and Techno futures.
+Contributors to the podcast series include: Noush Anand, Nadim Choufi, Nadine Khalil, Nidhi Mahajan and Deepak Unnikrishnan among others.

 About the World Weather Network